rsvihladremio/pyodbc-example/README.md

 quick and dirty example of how to get pyodbc working with dremio andthe M1 mac

+## Why

+The dremio ODBC driver 1.5.x is only compiled for x86_64 and x86 architectures, this means if you are using Python compiled for arm64 architecture (the default) then the ODBC driver cannot work, you will receive an error like `Dremio ODBC’ : file not found (0)`.

+The fix is to install a rosetta for mac, and x86_64 version of homebrew, then through homebrew install python and unixodbc.
+Finally you have to symlink to the newly installed homebrew to make it all happy

 ## do the following steps

 ```sh